mlpack/mlpack/doc/user/core/trees/binary_space_tree.md

  * `b.InnerRadius()` will return a `double` that is the radius of the inner ball.
    - `b.InnerRadius() = r` will set the radius of the inner ball to `r`.
+   - It is possible that `b.InnerRadius() > b.OuterRadius()`, and this implies
+     that the hollow center is outside the outer ball (otherwise the bound is empty).

  * `b[dim]` will return a [`Range`](../math.md#range) object representing the
    extents of the bound in dimension `dim`.